fede-rodes/meteor-apollo-starter-kit/README.md

 ### TODO LIST
 - auth with password, after signup show welcome screen + open your email btn
-- do not re-ender layout with every route change
 - welcome page/loggedInRoute check for current loggedIn service instead

-- fix FB login for style equals to 'redirect'
+- fix FB login for style equals to 'redirect' (we have a patch right now)
-- Accounts.config from Meteor.docs
+- Accounts.config from Meteor.docs (do we need to set something in here?)

 - tests
 - dynamic imports